-Finance at the Simon School deals with problems of corporate financial policy, individual consumption-investment choices, and capital market equilibrium in an uncertain environment.
+Finance at Simon Business School deals with problems of corporate financial policy, individual consumption-investment choices, and capital market equilibrium in an uncertain environment.
 The principles of price theory, mathematics, and statistics provide the basis for analyzing these problems.
-The methodological approach taken at the Simon School places strong emphasis on formal modeling of problems and empirical testing of alternative theories.
+The methodological approach taken at Simon Business School places strong emphasis on formal modeling of problems and empirical testing of alternative theories.

 In the third year, students move from course work to active research.
 Continued participation in all Finance and Applied Economics Seminars is required throughout the program.